wkawabe/wkawabe.github.io/_pages/about.md

   - /about.html
 ---

-Wataru Kawabe (川辺 航) is a second-year doctoral student at the University of Tokyo, supervised by [Prof. Yusuke Sugano](https://www.yusuke-sugano.info/).
+Wataru Kawabe (川辺 航) is a third-year doctoral student at the University of Tokyo, supervised by [Prof. Yusuke Sugano](https://www.yusuke-sugano.info/).
 His interest lies in interactive machine learning systems and human-centered machine-learning applications.
 He is especially focused on exploring ways to make AI and other information technologies more accessible and user-friendly for beginners who lack a technical background or knowledge.

 News
 ------